GMAT PREPARATION

 How to Prepare for The GMAT?

-This is a misconception, as the GMAT tests your analytical and Math skills.
+This is a misconception, as the GMAT tests your analytical reasoning and Math skills.
 Students fare better when they have a strong foundation and follow time-saving strategies.
 Hence, spending months completing practice test after practice test from several sources is a common pitfall.
 A smarter way to prepare for the GMAT is to religiously follow the syllabus set by GMAC and refer to books and examination material provided by the test-maker.
 Thereafter, if you have time, you can try additional sources.

 However, remind yourself that questions from retired tests are never repeated and that your chances of getting higher scores are not dependent on how many times you practice the exam.

-Here are some general tips:
+Here are some general tips from Jamboree to ace the GMAT:

 2. Use official GMAC books – While it may be tempting to refer to many sources, the official GMAC material is designed to meet study requirements for all students – be it beginner, intermediate or advanced level.